 Prevent Email Going Into Spam Folders

-If you find that emails are being filtered into a spam folder, or junk mail folder, the first thing to check is the SPF record of your domain name.
+If you find that emails are being filtered into a spam folder, or junk mail folder, check the following:

 - Make sure that you have added all of your domain names to the Sender Domains page, and check they are all verified.